nautobot/nautobot-app-golden-config/docs/user/app_feature_compliancecustom.md

 # Navigating Compliance With Custom Logic

 ## Introduction
-Custom compliance is a powerful method to alter the default behaviour and results of the natively provided `CLI` and `JSON` config type based configuration compliance.
+Custom compliance is a powerful method to alter the default behavior and results of the natively provided `CLI` and `JSON` config type based configuration compliance.
 The high level idea is to provide a Python code containing custom logic defined by the User.
-This code is called by the Golden Configuration Plugin in the compliance process, allowing the user to change the default behaviour of the Golden Configuration Plugin.
+This code is called by the Golden Configuration Plugin in the compliance process, allowing the user to change the default behavior of the Golden Configuration Plugin.

 ## Caveats